dwillis/python-nytcongressapi/README.rst

 Member methods are done in a style vaguely reminiscent of Django's ORM: get retrieves a single object while filter retrieves multiple objects.

-    * members.get                   - get a single member
+    * members.get                   - returns a single member
-    * members.filter                - get zero or more member
+    * members.filter                - returns zero or more members

 get